cbevins/fire-behavior-simulator/docs/05_ClientAPI.md

 - ### Dag.validateDisplayInputs (array: node-key-textValue-pairs)
   - Validates one or more DagNode display text input pairs whose values are strings (usually from a text file or browser input element) that must be translated, cast, and converted into native values, usually prior to calling **Dag.input()**.
-  - Each variables value is validated against the variable's **Variant** class validation rules (min value, max value, set membership, etc).
+  - Each value is validated against its DagNode's **Variant** class validation rules (min value, max value, set membership, etc).
-  - *node-key-textValue-pairs* is an array whose elements are 2-element arrays
+  - *node-key-textValue-pairs* is an array whose elements are 2-element arrays where
-    - first element is a DagNode reference or a dag key string(see [14 Variable Names](./14_VariableNames.md)),
+    - element 0 is a DagNode reference or a dag key string(see [14 Variable Names](./14_VariableNames.md)),
-    - second element is the text string representation of the value to be tested.
+    - element 1 is the text string representation of the value to be tested.
 For numeric input, the text string would be something like '1.234'.
   - Primarily intended to validate input from an HTML form or text file stream.
-  - Returns an array with one ValidationResult object {valid:, value:, message:, node:} for each *raw input text* DagNode value.
+  - Returns an array with one ValidationResult object {valid: bool, value: any, message: string, node: DagNodeRef} for each *raw input text* DagNode value.

 - ### Dag.validateNativeInputs  (array: node-key-textValue-pairs)
-  - Similar to *Dag.validateDisplayInput()*, but the variable values must be of the appropriate type (number, string, etc), and if the node is a Quantity Variant, its value must be expressed in the native units-of-measure.
+  - Similar to *Dag.validateDisplayInput()*, but the variable values must be of the appropriate type (number, string, etc), and if the DagNode is a Quantity Variant, its value must be expressed in the *native* units-of-measure.
-  - Each variables value is validated against the variable's **Variant** class validation rules (min value, max value, set membership, etc).
+  - Each value is validated against its DagNode's **Variant** class validation rules (min value, max value, set membership, etc).
-  - *node-key-textValue-pairs* is an array whose elements are 2-element arrays
+  - *node-key-textValue-pairs* is an array whose elements are 2-element arrays where
-    - first element is a DagNode reference or a dag key string (see [14 Variable Names](./14_VariableNames.md)),
+    - element 0 is a DagNode reference or a dag key string (see [14 Variable Names](./14_VariableNames.md)),
-    - second element is the *native* value to be tested.
+    - element 1 is the *native* value to be tested.
-  - Returns an array with one ValidationResult object {valid: bool, value: any, message: string, node: DagNode} for each *invalid* DagNode value.
+  - Returns an array with one ValidationResult object {valid: bool, value: any, message: string, node: DagNodeRef} for each *invalid* DagNode value.

 - [Back to top](#top)